Johnny-droid/YummyYummy/README.md

 filter / encode
 clean up the code from colorOrders
 CSS para separar os botões a editar o perfil
-Fazer a avaliação enviada pelo prof!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Courier needs to where the order should go (address of client maybe) Fazer a avaliação enviada pelo prof!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ## Extras: